DeDeDeK/hoshi/README.md

 # hoshi

-**hoshi** is a powerful and flexible modloader designed for Kirby Air Ride (NTSC).
+**hoshi** is a modloader designed for Kirby Air Ride (NTSC).

 ---

 ## Features

 - **Mod File Loading**
-  **hoshi** automatically detects and loads all compatible mod binaries placed in the `mods` folder on the game disc.
-Modders do not need to hardcode any mod paths. **hoshi** handles discovery and initialization automatically.
+  **hoshi** detects and loads all compatible mod binaries placed in the `mods` folder on the game disc.
+Initialization is handled via callbacks defined in each mod.

 - **Code Hooking**
-  Define callback functions for injecting code at key points in game execution.
+  Inject C code from mods into the dol at runtime.

 - **Save File System**
-  **hoshi** creates and manages its own save file, automatically handling save slots for each mod.
+  **hoshi** creates and manages its own save file, automatically handling save data for mods.

 - **Custom Settings Menu**
   Add your own toggles and menus to a shared in-game settings menu, allowing users to easily configure your mod.

 - **Scene Injection Support**
-  Register new major and minor scenes to integrate fully with the game’s flow and scene manager.
+  Add new major and minor scenes to the game.

 ---